Climate change in Vietnam

-Climate change in Vietnam is having considerable environmental, economic and social impacts.
 Vietnam is among the most affected countries by global climate change.
 A large number of studies show that Vietnam is experiencing climate change and will be severely negatively affected in coming decades.
 These negative effects include sea level rise, salinity intrusion and other hydrological problems like floods, river mouth evolution and sedimentation.
 Natural hazards such as cold waves, storm surges will increase in frequency, with negative effects on the country's development, infrastructure and economy.

 Some issues, such as land subsidence (caused by excessive groundwater extraction) further worsen some of the effects climate change will bring (sea level rise) especially in areas such as the Mekong Delta.
 The government, NGOs, and citizens have taken various measures to mitigate and adapt to the impact.

 Background

 The increase in the concentration of greenhouse gases such as carbon dioxide, methane, and nitrous oxide in the atmosphere has caused anthropogenic global climate change, which has drawn wide attention from the international community.
 The Intergovernmental Panel on Climate Change (IPCC) is an intergovernmental organization affiliated with the United Nations, established in 1998 by the World Meteorological Organization and the United Nations Environment Programme, to study climate change caused by human activities.
 The IPCC report (2014) believes that global climate change will have a major impact on a large number of countries, which is unfavorable for areas with poor adaptability and unusually fragile natural conditions.
 Unfortunately, Vietnam is identified by IPCC as one of the countries likely to be most affected by climate change due to its extensive coastline, vast deltas and floodplains, location on the path of typhoons as well as its large population in poverty.